altair-viz/altair_data_server/README.md

 Now when you create an Altair chart, the data will be served in the background rather than embedded in the chart specification.

-There is one distinct disadvantage of using the data server approach: your charts will only render as long as your Python session is active.

-So the data server is a good option when you'll be **working locally, generating multiple charts as part of an exploration of data**.

-But once you are finished with exploration and want to generate charts that will be fully embedded in the notebook, you can restore the default data transformer:
+Once you are finished with exploration and want to generate charts that will be fully embedded in the notebook, you can restore the default data transformer:
 ```python
 alt.data_transformers.enable('default')